Bisleri starts direct home delivery for water cans nationally as stores stop delivering

 The price of delivery is steep, however, with each 20 litre can costing ₹20 in delivery fees — and a minimum order of two cans is in place, making the effective minimum order cost ₹40 in addition to the can prices.
 The 10 litre can has this restriction too, but its delivery is free (each can costs more than the 20 litre can, as the bottles are not returnable).

 Other hyperlocal water delivery companies (yes, that’s a thing) have taken similar steps.
 WaterOnClick in Chennai has said that they would only deliver a minimum of three cans at a time, and that they would not accept cash on delivery.
 BookACan, another water delivery company based in Bangalore, has also made the minimum water delivery quantity three bottles, we found.
-Bisleri only accepts cash on delivery for online orders, except in markets where it was already delivering water directly to customers.
+Bisleri only accepts cash on delivery for online orders.

 The end result is that drinking water is now costlier for many people who get purified water delivered home, instead of installing a water purifier.
 Tap water is generally not potable.
 Packaged water, as a result, is a significant market, worth around ₹8,000 crore (over US$1 billion) per one estimate.